-Fine, wet sand and some canteens - this is the only thing you will find on Agathi beach.
+Fine, wet sand and some canteens - this is the only thing you will find on Agathi beach in Rhodes.
 It is a beautiful, sheltered, cosy beach, and the only sign of civilization are its canteens, all of them providing you with the necessary food and refreshments.

 At the right side of the beach you will find some interesting underwater rock formations along the coastline, making this also an ideal spot for snorkeling.